Partnering with people to build and improve a place to call home

 - Progressive Home Ownership

 - Habitat’s work in the Pacific and beyond

 Habitat has been helping New Zealanders with a hand up, not a hand-out in to home ownership for more than 25 years.

-Progressive Home Ownership is a rent-to-buy system, with a strong emphasis on partnership with Habitat.
+Progressive Home Ownership is a rent-to-buy system, with a strong emphasis on partnership between Habitat and the future homeowners.
 This is for low to mid-income whanau who otherwise wouldn’t be able to achieve home ownership without some support.

 Whanau are selected because of their clear and obvious housing need, a strong demonstration of a willingness to partner with Habitat, and their potential to successfully make a shift to home ownership.